SmbKiwi/hass-metlink-api/README.md

 It assesses the nature of the status code, and if the status is not ok, then logs an error message and sets a state for a Home Assistant entity.
 No data or position of services is returned in this case.

 If the status is ok, it then uses the flatten_data function to flatten the nested data (each service is identified by adding a number to each key), and identify the postion of services in the data for a desired route using the services_filter function.
 It then returns the flattened data and the positon of the services for the route.
-If the route does not exist at the stop then it returns an error in place of the position of the services for the route.

-If the desired route (route_id) is not found in the services in the flattened data, it logs an error message and sets a state for a Home Assistant entity.
+If the desired route (route_id) is not found in the services in the flattened data (the services_filter function returns an error), it logs an error message and sets a state for a Home Assistant entity.
 No data is returned in this case.

 An example of the flattened data is: